Written by John Fox on July 14, 2020

 - Here’s a link for parents of students in the Bonsall Unified district with everything you need to know for the Distance Learning plan currently in effect.
 Materials for many Bonsall High School classes are available from the Pala Learning Center.
 760 891 3538 or firstname.lastname@example.org

 - Native language classes in Pa’enexily have resumed online for Bonsall High School students.
-Semi-weekly classes free and open to everyone formerly held at Rez Radio studios every other Tuesday will resume online soon.
 Contact Pala Learning Center for details.
 760 742 1997

-- Distance learning is underway for Fallbrook High School students at FallbrookHS.FUHSD.net .
+- Fallbrook High School district is offering the option of in-class or study at home for the fall semester at FallbrookHS.FUHSD.net .
 The elementary district has distance learnings links at its website, www.FUESD.org

 - The Valley Center Pauma district website has a page dedicated to Distance Learning resources. https://sites.google.com/vcpusd.org/vcpusd-distance-learning